Held in association with Autorità per le Garanzie nelle Comunicazioni (AGCOM)

 Antonio Nicita is a Professor of Economic Policy at Lumsa University, Italy.

-Dr Nicita is on the Board of Directors of the Italian Society of Law and Economics, European Association of Law and Economics and of the International Society for New Institutional Economics (ISNIE).
+Professor Nicita is a member of the Regulatory Scrutiny Board, European Commission, as well as the Board of Directors of the Italian Society of Law and Economics, European Association of Law and Economics and of the International Society for New Institutional Economics (ISNIE).

 He holds a PhD in Economics from the University of Siena, Italy.
 His research interests cover industrial organisation, law and economics, competition economics and regulation.